-The task of meeting these security requirements is complicated by the distinctive program structures, computing environments, and performance requirements encountered in high-performance systems.
+The task of meeting these security requirements is complicated by the distinctive program structures, computing environments, and performance requirements encountered in highperformance systems.
 Traditional distributed systems often have a client-server structure, with limited mutual trust between client and server.
 In contrast, parallel programs may comprise hundreds or thousands of tightly coupled, fully trusting processes.
 Distributed systems employ remote procedure call (RPC) or TCP/IP as their primary communication mechanism.
-In contrast, the applications that we consider here may communicate by using two-sided message passing, streaming protocols, multicast, and/or single-sided get/put operations, as well as RPC; furthermore, they are typically programmed by using message-passing libraries such as the standard Message Passing Interface (MPI [11]) or with specialized parallel languages (e.g., HPF [15] or HPC++).
+In contrast, the applications that we consider here may communicate by using two-sided message passing, streaming protocols, multicast, and/or single-sided get/put operations, as well as RPC; furthermore, they are typically programmed by using message-passing libraries such as the standard Message Passing Interface (MPI [13]) or with specialized parallel languages (e.g., HPF [17] or HPC++).
 Programs must run on parallel computers, which typically provide specialized mechanisms for process creation, communication, and so forth, and which may even run specialized operating systems.
+At the same time, programs often must achieve a substantial fraction of peak computer and network performance.